mikelandjelos/compvis-cpp/helloworld/README.md

 # HelloWorld (OpenCV + fmt + CMake)

-Small starter app to experiment with OpenCV.
+Small starter CV playground with a simple runner (engine) for examples, a tiny argument parser, and a colored timestamped logger.

 ## Prerequisites